-I can’t stress enough how important it is to test your blood on a periodic basis.
+I can’t stress enough how important it is to test your blood on a periodic basis if you are new to any strict dietary regimen.
 The ONLY way to ensure that your diet and lifestyle is optimal for you is not by following a strict diet to the letter, or adhering to health regimens prescribed by gurus, but to test your blood and look at the results based on your diet choices.

 Tracy Russell is the creator of the Green Smoothie Health & Weight Loss Program and founder of Incredible Smoothies.
 She is passionate about helping people improve their health with green smoothies and a whole foods lifestyle.